jphong125/stellaapic/Writerside/topics/User-Info.md

 # User Info

 ## Overview
-You can obtain information about a specific user by calling the URL provided by Stella. <br/>
+You can obtain information about a specific user by calling the URL provided by Kyren. <br/>
 By calling the API, you can get the amount held by each wallet.

 ## Request